NicholasTanYuZhe/r-api/README.md

   return(as.numeric(a)**2)
 }
 ```
-And on the other .R file or R console, can just type the following to allow the function become an API endpoint.
+And on the other .R file or R console, can just type the following to allow the function become an API endpoint:
 ```
 library(plumber)
 pr <- plumb("plumber.R")